mauiep/Philosophers/README.md

 # Philosophers

+This 42 school's project aims to simulate a problem known as the "Dining Philosophers" problem : A group of philosophers sit around a circular table, and there is a large plate of spaghetti in the center.
+The philosophers can either be eating, thinking, or sleeping.

 ## Overview

-This project is part of the curriculum at 42 school and aims to simulate a problem known as the "Dining Philosophers" problem : A group of philosophers sit around a circular table, and there is a large plate of spaghetti in the center.
-The philosophers can either be eating, thinking, or sleeping.

 The program must adhere to the following rules: